Toppan: History

-As of March 2013 the company has 169 subsidiary and affiliate companies.
+As of March 2013, the company has 169 subsidiary and affiliate companies.
 Toppan is listed on the Tokyo Stock Exchange and is a constituent of the Nikkei 225 stock index.

-In December 2020 Toppan acquired Taiwanese software company iDGate in order to integrate iDGate's electronic know your customer (eKYC) technology into its identity card business.
+In December 2020, Toppan acquired Taiwanese software company iDGate in order to integrate iDGate's electronic know your customer (eKYC) technology into its identity card business.

+Critics

+Toppan Printing Co., Ltd. faced criticism for continuing operations in Russia despite international calls to exit the market following Russia's invasion of Ukraine.
+The company has not issued a public statement addressing its activities in Russia, raising ethical concerns among stakeholders.
+While Toppan implemented policies like an anti-corruption framework and conflict mineral procurement guidelines, its presence in Russia continues to draw scrutiny.
+Advocacy groups highlight the lack of transparency and accountability regarding its decisions amid the ongoing geopolitical crisis.